 English, Spanish, Russian, Vietnamese

-Once you have completed the application form, print it and bring or send it to the DHS Self-sufficiency office in your area.
+Once you have completed the application form, print it and drop it off or send it to the DHS Self-Sufficiency office in your area.

 Note: If you are applying only for food benefits (SNAP), see the food benefits page.